 And food is also used in training for the reward thus increasing the bond.

 Having your bird out on the kitchen counter while you prepare her meals is also a great bonding experience.
 (Find out what you can feed her here).

 Feeding as chicks will also influence the bond, but this could also lead to over bonding.
 There are two schools of thoughts on this.

 I subscribe to the view that parent reared chicks or chicks reared for 4- 6 weeks in the nest make better pets.
 At this stage the parent bird feeds the chick.
 The responsibility then moves to the human carer.

-Chicks may be hatched in incubators and fed by their owners, however because of this they may never learn how to be proper bird or recognise themselves as such.
+Chicks may be hatched in incubators and fed by their owners, however because of this they may never learn how to be a proper bird or recognise themselves as such.
 This can cause issues with human over bonding and socialisation with other birds.

 Preening as a bonding process

 This is a natural behaviour for all birds, wild or in captivity.
 They preen one another.
 Partly it is to remove the keratin sheath around new feathers partly, I suspect because they enjoy the sensation.

 Single birds will enjoy their favourite human gently rubbing off the keratin sheaths from their pin feathers around the head.
 Some carers will stroke and caress the whole body, however this isn’t recommended as it can lead to over bonding.